top of page

 Both help dogs by activating the immune system, but there are big differences.

-Also, because it triggers an adaptive immune response, it can take 2-3 weeks for the needed antibodies to build up.
+Also, because it triggers an adaptive immune response, the antibodies can take 2-3 weeks to build up.

 Immunocidin activates both the innate and adaptive immune response, so a wait is not needed for the immune response.
 It also contains bacterial DNA that can directly kill cancer cells without relying solely on the immune system.
 Unlike the Yale vaccine treatment which consists of only two injections, Immunocidin treatment is often customized and may require initial and maintenance treatments consisting of weekly or monthly administration, depending on the patient.